Philippines' Marcos names new finance chief and c.bank governor | Business

 Philippines' Marcos names new finance chief and c.bank governor

+The appointments indicate another continuity move by Marcos, who is expected to expand on many of the economic policies of incumbent Rodrigo Duterte, including a major infrastructure overhaul.
+Diokno, a budget secretary under the Duterte administration before he was appointed central bank governor, said he was committed to carefully managing the economy.

-Philippine President-elect Ferdinand Marcos named on Thursday the current central bank governor Benjamin Diokno as the country's new finance secretary.
+Philippine President-elect Ferdinand Marcos on Thursday announced the current central bank governor Benjamin Diokno would be his finance minister when he takes office next month.

-Diokno will be replaced by Felipe Medalla as Bangko Sentral ng Pilipinas governor, Marcos said in an interview streamed on his Facebook page.
+Diokno will be replaced by Felipe Medalla as Bangko Sentral ng Pilipinas (BSP) governor, Marcos said in an interview conducted by his press new secretary, which was streamed on his Facebook page.
 Medalla is a member of the central bank's monetary board.

+Marcos said his first priority would be the economy, particularly addressing rising inflation and the need for job generation.
+The appointments indicate another continuity move by Marcos, who is expected to expand on many of the economic policies of incumbent Rodrigo Duterte, including a major infrastructure overhaul.

+Diokno, a budget secretary under the Duterte administration before he was appointed central bank governor, said he was committed to carefully managing the economy.
+"As finance secretary, I will strive to continue prudently and carefully balancing the need to support economic growth, on one hand, and to maintain fiscal discipline, on the other,” Diokno said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)